NEW: Police chief: "Other evidence" leads investigators to keep open to possibilities

-Al Himidi told KGTV that a similar note was left outside the family home earlier in the month, but the family did not report it.
-Police confirmed it.
+The daughter, Fatima Al Himidi, told CNN affiliate KGTV that a similar note was left outside the family home earlier in the month, but the family did not report it.

-"A week ago they left a letter saying, 'This is our country, not yours, you terrorists,'" she said over the weekend.
-"So my mom ignored that, thinking (it was) kids playing around, pranking.
-And so the day they hurt her, they left it again and it said the same thing."
+“A week ago they left a letter saying, ‘This is our country, not yours, you terrorists,’” she said.
+“So my mom ignored that, thinking (it was) kids playing around, pranking.
+And so the day they hurt her, they left it again and it said the same thing.”